the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `sybil attack` a [type of attack](https://en.wikipedia.org/wiki/Sybil_attack) on a computer network service in which an attacker subverts the service's reputation system by creating a large number of pseudonymous identities and uses them to gain a disproportionately large influence.
 It is named after the subject of the book Sybil, a case study of a woman diagnosed with dissociative identity disorder; also [sybil resistance](https://www.finder.com.au/blockchain-sybil-resistance-searching-for-the-perfect-waste-of-resources)

+`timelock` - locks functionality on an application until a certain amount of time has passed; [video](https://www.youtube.com/watch?v=P1f2a5Ckjpg)

 `topics` - indexed parameters for ‘logged’ events allow you to search for these events using the indexed parameters as filters; at most 3 parameters can receive the property indexed

-`timelock` - locks functionality on an application until a certain amount of time has passed; [video](https://www.youtube.com/watch?v=P1f2a5Ckjpg)

 `TPS` - transactions per second [chart](https://coincodex.com/article/14198/layer-1-performance-comparing-6-leading-blockchains/)

+`transfer vs. transferFrom (aka delegatedTransfer)` -

 `tumbler` - a service that mixes potentially identifiable or "tainted" cryptocurrency funds with others, so as to obscure the trail back to the fund's original source: Tornado cash; Zcash and Zk-SNARK's?